The International Science Teaching Foundation

-Driven by these reasons, the International Science Teaching Foundation establishes itself as a meeting point for teachers, educators and other professionals in the field of STEM teaching who share the same goals and values.
+For this reason, the International Science Teaching Foundation is consolidated as a meeting point for teachers, educators, and other professionals in the field of STEM teaching who share the same goals and values.

-Transform STEM EducationThe International Science Teaching Foundation strives to transform STEM teaching.
-Bringing about this change in education implies being in touch with both teachers and content providers.
+Transform STEM EducationThe International Science Teaching Foundation strives to transform STEM education.
+Bringing about this change implies being in touch with both teachers and content providers.

 Scientific Research on Teaching and LearningResearch is one of the pillars of education.
-In order to provide students with the most efficient instruction possible, the International Science Teaching Foundation promotes the latest research in STEM teaching.
+To provide students with the most efficient instruction possible, the International Science Teaching Foundation promotes the latest research in STEM teaching.

-Universal Access to Quality EducationAll students all around the globe have the right to receive a high-quality education.
-In order to assure this right, the International Science Teaching Foundation reaches out to students and educators from around the world.
+Universal Access to Quality EducationStudents all over the world have the right to receive a high-quality education.
+To ensure this right, the International Science Teaching Foundation reaches out to them and to educators from across the globe.

-The goal of the Science Bits project is to provide teachers with tools that promote a high quality science education.
-This common goal is shared by everyone in the Science Bits team—a multidisciplinary team of science teachers, educators, video editors and multimedia professionals from all around the world who work within the framework of the International Science Teaching Foundation.
+The goal of the Science Bits and Math Bits is to provide teachers with resources and tools that promote high-quality science and math education based on research in science and math teaching, as well as cognitive psychology.
+This common goal is shared by everyone involved in these projects—a multidisciplinary team of researchers, science and math teachers, IT developers, and multimedia professionals from all around the world who work within the framework of the International Science Teaching Foundation.

-The Science Bits team has focused all its energies and creativity on an outstanding repository of multimedia science lessons for middle and high school teachers.
-Science Bits adheres to the constructivist 5E learning model, which promotes real understanding and engages students in science learning while helping them understand the relevance of science to their lives.
-Its lessons are clearly structured around the 5E model, meticulously argued at a pedagogical level and enriched with a wide array of multimedia learning objects designed to capture the attention of digital native students and enhance their learning experience.
+Science Bits and Math Bits adhere to the constructivist 5E learning model, which promotes real understanding and engages students in learning while helping them understand the relevance of science and mathematics to their lives.
+Their lessons are structured around the 5E model in a clear and easy-to-follow way, meticulously grounded at a pedagogical level and enriched with a wide array of multimedia and interactive learning objects designed to enhance the students’ learning experience.

-Science Bits wants to play an active role in promoting the change from a transmission educational model, based on the transmission of facts from teacher to learner, to a constructivist one, based on inquiry, discovery and learning-by-doing.
-And the best way to bring about this change is to empower teachers with user-friendly tools of great educational potential, and to do so at an international level.
+Science Bits and Math Bits want to play an active role in promoting the change from a transmission educational model, based on the transmission of facts from teacher to learner, to a constructivist one, based on reflection, guided inquiry and learning-by-doing.
+And the best way to bring about this change is to empower teachers with easy-to-use tools with great educational potential and to do it at an international level.